- How do you decorate your table for Rosh Hashanah?

 Rosh Hashanah decorations are great and all.

-Problem is: your guests can’t take them home with them.
-Well, technically they can… although (I think) that’s called “stealing”, no?
+The problem is – your guests can’t take them home with them.
+Well, technically they could… but if I’m not mistaken – that’s called “stealing”, no?

-That’s what these sweet Rosh Hashanah favors are for! (and when I say sweet, I mean that).
+That’s where these sweet Rosh Hashanah favors come into play (and when I say sweet, I mean it!)…

 Hey!
 Mr. Bee!
 How dare you interrupt me in the middle of a song!